The Gluing Property: (Sub)compactness and the gluing property

 \subsection{The filter extension property and the gluing property}

 In this section we analyze the implications between the $\lambda$-filter extension property and the gluing property.
 In particular, we show that if $\kappa$ is $\kappa$-compact then $\kappa$ has the $2^\kappa$-gluing property.
 As we will demonstrate this implication is optimal, for there are $\kappa$-compact cardinals without the $(2^\kappa)^+$-gluing property.
-Recall that a cardinal $\kappa$ is said to have the \emph{$\lambda$-filter extension property} (for $\lambda\geq \kappa$) if every $\kappa$-complete filter on $\lambda$ extends to a $\kappa$-complete ultrafilter.
+We refer the reader to \S\ref{Preliminaries} were all these notions were properly introduced.

 We commence with a strengthening of \cite[Corollary~6]{Hayutpartial}: \begin{lemma} Let $\kappa\leq \lambda$ be uncountable cardinals with $\lambda^{<\kappa}=\lambda$.
 Then the following two are equivalent: \begin{enumerate} \item $\kappa$ has the $\lambda$-filter-extension property; \item for every transitive model $M$ with $2^\lambda\s M$, $|M|=2^\lambda$ and ${}^{\kappa}M\s M$ there is $N$ and an elementary embedding $j\colon M\rightarrow N$ such that: \begin{enumerate} \item $\crit(j)=\kappa$; \item ${}^{\kappa}N\s N$; \item $s\in N$, $j``2^\lambda\s s$ and $N\models |s|<j(\kappa)$. \end{enumerate} \end{enumerate} \end{lemma} \begin{proof} The implication $(2)\Rightarrow(1)$ follows from \cite[Corollary~6]{Hayutpartial}.
 Assume that $\kappa$ has the $\lambda$-filter-extension property and let $M$ be as above.
 In \cite[Corollary~6]{Hayutpartial} it is shown that there is a transitive model $\mathcal{N}$, $\bar{s}\in \mathcal{N}$ and an elementary embedding $i\colon M\rightarrow \mathcal{N}$ witnessing (a) and (c) above.
 We shall now slightly modify both $\mathcal{N}$ and $i$ in order to obtain the desired outcome.